juliorojas81871/Notes/README.md

 This code is a React program where the user can enter their notes and display them on the page.
 The user can also delete the note once they are finished.
 I also used a bit of material-UI for the buttons and the increased size of the notes.
+If anyone want try the code, [please click at this link](https://juliorojas81871.github.io/Notes/).

 # Steps to get code to run:
 1. Open terminal